johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Generate a qr-code when a message is signed so that it can be passed out of the pi.
 Also find, or better, make a qr-code generator for the phone that will allow me to pass a signed message into the pi.
 This could just be another modified version of MEW set up for online functionality only.

+Not Now: Disable the notice that MEW is not connected to the Internet.
+It will always be offline so there is no need for the message.
+Maybe keep the message.
+It's an extra check to ensure that the brick is not connecting to the net.

+Not Now: Trying to remove the ENS tab:
+Right now the screen used to access the Ethereum Name Service will not disappear when **mew** is set to false in globalService.js
+Taylor says it will be complicated to remove this particular tab.
+She suggested wiping the tab clear and using it for something else.
+Perhaps I can use this tab for implementing secure messaging.

 Add PGP Messaging utility where encrypted messages are passed in and out  of the device using QR-Code.
 We will need this so that people can send private keys via email.